 Since 2019, the FDA Compounding Quality Center of Excellence has conducted the Compounding Outsourcing Facilities Annual Study to better understand industry perspectives and challenges, as well as dynamics between suppliers and purchasers.
-A total of two studies (2019–2020 and 2020–2021) have been completed, and the 2021–2022 study is in progress.
+A total of three studies (2019–2020, 2020–2021, and 2021–2022) have been completed, and the 2022–2023 study is in progress.
 Select findings from the first two studies are summarized in the presentations State of Outsourcing Facility Sector and Possibilities for the Future and Areas of Customer Need for Outsourcing Facility Products.

 Each study includes (1) an annual survey of outsourcing facilities, (2) discussions with outsourcing facilities and their stakeholders, and (3) an analysis of existing publicly available data.
 The study is conducted by a research partner under the direction of the FDA.
 The research partner also develops an annual report of the study results and findings.
 Data gathered through surveys and discussions are deidentified and anonymous to the FDA.